SeisoLLC/.github/CONTRIBUTING.md

 * Has the code introduced new, unwelcome behavior or dependencies?
 * Could the code be written to be more readable?
 * Could the code be written to be more modular/reusable without adding unneeded complexity?
 * Are tests passing, and is there sufficient test coverage (i.e. do the tests cover the fixed bug or newly introduced feature(s))?
+If tests are not automated, is there a reasonable justification documented or otherwise identified aside from the time it takes to write the automation?

 All conversations should be reviewed and resolved, and all checkboxes should be checked or discussed (i.e. noting that you don't consider them a requirement for approval or that your approval is conditional on outstanding tasks being completed) prior to completing your review.